cerc-io/ipld-eth-db-validator/README.md

 * The validation process trails behind the latest block number in the database by config parameter `validate.trail`.

-* If the validator has caught up to (head-trail) height, it waits for a configured time interval (`validate.sleepInterval`) before again querying the database.
+* If the validator has caught up to (head-trail) height, it waits for a configured time interval (`validate.retryInterval`) before again querying the database.

 * If the validator encounters a missing block (gap) in the database, it makes a `writeStateDiffAt` call to the configured statediffing endpoint (`ethereum.httpPath`) if `validate.stateDiffMissingBlock` is set to `true`.
 Here it is assumed that the statediffing node pointed to is writing out to the database.